billandro/billandro/README.md

 #### 📌 Pinned Repositories
 <!-- Replace these links with your actual top repos -->
 - [Skillsync](https://github.com/billandro/skillsync) – This is a booking system.
 Where I connect mentors with peers, and peers with peers.
-- [GridPortfolio](https://github.com/billandro/My_First_Portfolio) – I built a portfolio dashboard using css grid and vanilla javascript.
+- [GridPortfolio](https://github.com/billandro/My_First_Portfolio) – I built a portfolio dashboard using HTML5, CSS grid, and vanilla javascript.
 - [Library](https://github.com/billandro/alx-book-library-capstone) – A dynamic and user friendly library store built using react, TailwindCSS, and javscript to have a look at some of your favourite books.
+- [E-commerce system](https://github.com/billandro/Ecommerce_system) - This project is built using micro-services architecture, with ActiveMQ enabling asynchronous, decoupled communication between services.
+It supports a full stock-control workflow while demonstrating a scalable and well-integrated system design.

 ---